jgmalcolm/jgmalcolm.github.io/cv.md

    How Not to Reinvent Just Another Wheel."
 In *Surviving Neurosurgery*.
 Editors Agarwal, Reddy.
 ISBN 978-3-030-86916-8, doi:10.1007/978-3-030-86917-5 *In press*
 1. Malcolm, Barrow.
-"Transsylvian-subtemporal Approach to Anterior Circulation and Basilar Apex Aneurysms."
+"Combined Transsylvian-Subtemporal Approach to Anterior Circulation and Basilar Apex Aneurysms."
 In *Integrated Management of Complex Intracranial Lesions:  Open, Endoscopic, and Keyhole Techniques*.
-Editor Vijay Agarwal. *In press*
+Editor Vijay Agarwal. chapter 21, pages 214-222, October 2021. doi:10.1017/9781108908610.022
 1. Mahmooth, Malcolm, Rindler, Ahmad.
 "Cranioplasty:  Does Timing Have Any Effect on the Degree of Neurological Recovery or the Complication Rate?"
 In: Bartels, Rovers, Westert (eds) *Evidence for Neurosurgery.*